Documentation

 2. You will be redirected to the checkout and choose a payment method since the Kit Look is a paid app.

-As the Kit look is a paid app, you will be charged a US$0.01 fee to validate your credit card information.
+Since Kit Look is a paid app, you will be charged a US$0.01 fee to validate your credit card information.
 This will be refunded as soon as the payment is approved.

-1. To finish this step, import it in your store's peerDependencies in manifest.json.
+1. To finish this step, import it into your store's peerDependencies in manifest.json.

 _10